 Joost Swarte has established himself as an advocate of comics in the art scene.
 As co-owner of publishing company Oog & Blik, he has been responsible for the design of many Dutch prize-winning books since 1985.
 In 2014, he also joined Joustra's new publishing project, Scratch Books, as an adviser.
 Swarte and Joustra launched the annual comics magazine Scratches, of which the first edition was published in October 2016.
 It contained work by both contemporary and classic Dutch, Flemish and international artists.
 Swarte was furthermore one of the founders of the biennial comics convention Stripdagen Haarlem in 1994, and of the Musée Hergé in Louvain-la-Neuve.

 Joost Swarte won the Stripschapprijs for his entire oeuvre and his contribution to comics in general in 1998.
-In April 2004, Joost Swarte received a knighthood in the Order of Orange-Nassau from Her Majesty Beatrix, Queen of The Netherlands.
+In April 2004, he received a knighthood in the Order of Orange-Nassau from Her Majesty Beatrix, Queen of The Netherlands.
 He won the Marten Toonder Prize for his entire comics oeuvre in 2012.
-A compilation of most of his comics was published as 'Bijna Compleet' ('Nearly Complete') by Oog & Blik in 2011.
+A compilation of most of his comics work was published under the title 'Bijna Compleet' ('Nearly Complete') by Oog & Blik in 2011.
 This collection was also published in France ('Total Swarte'), the US ('Is That All There Is?') and Spain ('Casi Completo').

 Lambiek will always be grateful to Swarte for illustrating the letter "K" in our encylopedia book, 'Wordt Vervolgd - Stripleksikon der Lage Landen', published in 1979.